AmirMohammadFakhimi/information-retrieval/README.md

 # information-retrieval
-It was our project in Information Retrieval course at Sharif University of Technology.
-It's at three phases.
+It was our project in the Information Retrieval course at the Sharif University of Technology.
+It's in three phases.